umfy/sanguine-oasis/posts/3-actions.md

 - aimed hit

 #### Melee combat
-Winner deals higher die damage to the opponent.
+If attacker wins they choose how to spend the fighting success.
+If defender wins they deal higher die damage to opponent and dodge.
 If the defender doesn't currently hold melee weapon they can only cause unarmed damage.
-The defender may choose to dodge the attack instead.

 #### Ranged combat
-If attacker wins they deal higher die damage to the opponent.
+If attacker wins they choose how to spend the fighting success.
 If defender wins they dodge or block.
+When Ranged attacks are performed aganist opponents in melee range, the defender can deal higher die damage and dodge like in melee combat.

 ### Casting spells
-If a target is affected by the spell directly, they can oppose it with a skill roll to dodge it.
+If a target is affected by the spell aganist their will, they can oppose it with a skill roll to dodge it or if at melee range dodge it and deal higher die damage.
+If there is no active opposition, the spell just works without rolling the dice.

+When casting spells you end your turn unarmed.

 Using magic requires you to spend HP equal to the spell's power.